haystackandroid/vimspectr/README.md

+**Note: this repository is archived.
+If I continue developing the vimspectr concept in future, it will probably be in the form of a new repository with the themes rebuilt from scratch.
+In the meantime, you might want to check out my current active vim theme, [snow](https://github.com/nightsense/snow).
+If you really want to contact me with something regarding vimspectr, feel free to do so by opening an issue at the [snow repository](https://github.com/nightsense/snow).**

+.

+.

+.

 <h1 id="vimspectr">vimspectr</h1>

 <p>vimspectr is a set of <strong>26 vim themes</strong>, consisting of a dark/light pair for each of the following hues:</p>